 We have no products approved for commercial sale and have not generated any revenue from product sales.
 We have never been profitable and have incurred operating losses in each year since our inception in 2016.
-We have an accumulated deficit of approximately \$342.6 million at March 31, 2023 and \$317.3 million as of December 31, 2022.
+We have an accumulated deficit of approximately \$389.3 million at September 30, 2023 and \$317.3 million as of December 31, 2022.
 Substantially all of our operating losses resulted from expenses incurred in connection with our research and development programs and from general and administrative costs associated with our operations.

-We expect to incur significant expenses and increasing operating losses for the foreseeable future as we initiate and continue the development of our product candidates and add personnel necessary to operate as a company with an advanced pipeline of product candidates.
+We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future as we initiate and continue the preclinical and clinical development of our product candidates and add personnel necessary to operate as a company with an advanced clinical pipeline of product candidates.
 To the extent additional funds are necessary to meet long-term liquidity needs as we continue to execute our business strategy, we anticipate that they will be obtained through the incurrence of indebtedness, additional equity financings or a combination of these potential sources of funds, although we can provide no assurance that these sources of funding will be available on reasonable terms.